 If appropriate you could discuss one more and one less.
-You could also use the number line to encourage counting by inviting your child to find 1 item to place next to the number 1, 2 items to place next to the number 2 and so on.
+You could also use the number line to encourage counting by inviting your children to find 1 item to place next to the number 1, 2 items to place next to the number 2 and so on.

 9. Nature’s Numerals

 This might mean drawing in the mud or sand, arranging leaves or stones or even noticing natural shapes in the environment.
-You could do this in your back yard or take a special walk.
+You could do this in your backyard or take a special walk.

 Hopscotch is a real playground classic and it brings together a whole host of skills including gross motor skills.

-Hopscotch is my favourite number activity for preschool kids!
+Hopscotch is my favourite number activity for preschool kids.

 11. Potion Recipes

-If you like messy, creative play then this one’s for you!
+If you like messy, creative play then this one’s for you.

 12. Number Splat